 Are you tired of living with jaw pain every day?
-Raleigh Facial Pain Center is here to give you some relief by sharing some of our proven home remedies for jaw pain.
-We hope that one of our simple suggestions works so that you can start leading a pain-free life.
+Your dentist or Raleigh Facial Pain Center can provide you some relief by sharing some of our proven home remedies for jaw pain.
+We hope that combination of these simple suggestions works to provide a pain-free life.

 - Avoid chewing gum.
 Chewing gum will only increase your facial pain since jaw muscles tense when they chew.
 We also recommend that you avoid chewing on ice or eating hard foods.
 It may be necessary for you to incorporate softer foods into your diet, such as soup or yogurt.

-- Heat or cold releases pain.
+- Heat or cold compresses.
 Placing a hot, damp cloth against your jaw until it cools helps increase blood flow and relieve pain.
 On the other hand, cold packs can numb the pain and provide temporary relief.